 Provide a detailed capacity analysis of the number of providers (e.g., by type, or number of beds for facility-based programs), or vehicles (by type, per contractor for non-emergency transportation programs), needed per location or region to assure sufficient capacity under the selective contracting program.

-The state currently has 32 EIS Programs and serves over 10,000 children annually.
+In 2019, the state issued a request for proposals (RFP) for providers, which resulted in the number of EIS Programs reducing from 32 to 19.
+The EIS programs serve over 10,000 children annually.
 On any given day approximately 5,000 children receive Early Intervention Services (EIS).
 The state has not had any issues with capacity since 2008 when it created new EIS Programs.
 In 2012 the state issued 3 statewide RFPs and established that there is no limit to the number of children an EIS Program can serve.

 Through its transactional database, OEC is able to determine the number of cases in each EIS Program at any time.
 Each referral is assigned to an EIS Program on a rotating basis though an electronic transactional database from a central intake system.
 EIS Programs can withdraw from rotation at any time.
 Regardless of whether there are any EIS Programs generally accepting new referrals through the rotation system for a given town, the contract between the OEC and the EIS Programs states that the central intake office will send referrals to the next EIS Program in the queue without delay.